stephenlb/webrtc-sdk/README.md

 ### WebRTC Phone Mobile Calling on Android

-WebRTC calling on Android is web-ready compatible and works out-of-the-box today without modifications or addtional code.
+WebRTC calling on Android is web-ready compatible and works out-of-the-box today without modifications or additional code.
 Also WebRTC Calling is supported for Android and iOS Native too.